alterNERDtive/bg3-mod-profiles/README.md

     * Loose files mods
 * Create and switch between your profiles via shell script.
 * Mount loose files mods into your game folder at runtime via overlayfs
+* Keep loose files mods separate!
+No more “which files did that add⁈” when you want to uninstall one of them.

 ## Installation